boxed-code/laravel-schema-refresh/README.md

 This package will allow you to re-run all of your `migrations` without loosing all of your data.

+The `php artisan db:refresh` command will:

+- backup the current database
-The `php artisan db:refresh` command will create a new database, run all of the migrations, copy the data from the old database to new and then remove the old database.
+- create a new database
+- run all of the migrations
+- copy the data from the old database to new

 ## Caveats
 If you make breaking changes to your schema, for instance add a new column to a table without a default value, the refresh will fail.